Injun-Jeong/MIPS-Simulator/README.md

 regDst[1] = 0;
 regDst[0] = 1;

+/*
-/* This instruction is I-format instruction or j instruction, so this instruction does not use the rd-register. */ regDst[1] = 0;
+* This instruction is I-format instruction or j instruction.
+* So this instruction does not use the rd-register.
+*/
+regDst[1] = 0;
 regDst[0] = 0;
 ```